Will My Pre-Existing Condition Affect My Car Accident Claim in Pennsylvania?

 Is It Safe to Hide a Pre-Existing Condition?

 Providing the insurance company with the truth about your medical condition before the accident may aid a favorable legal result as well as enhance your chances of getting a fair settlement.
+Disclosing your pre-existing conditions is crucial when filing a car accident injury claim to ensure that you receive fair compensation.
 However, denying or hiding a past condition can set one up for failure, and court sanctions may result from the failure to disclose the condition.

 What Is the Eggshell Plaintiff Rule?